How to Read an IPL Scoreboard: Understanding Cricket Stats

 What does the time on the IPL scoreboard represent?

-What is "Super Over"?
+What is a “Super Over”?

 What is “Eco”?